IBMStreams/streamsx.documentation/docs/4.2/qse-install-vm.markdown

     After you accept the license agreements, status messages are displayed and the Quick Start Edition VMware image desktop opens.

-### Oracle VirtualBox

-1. Download the ova-streams-Vxxx-qse-v1.ova file (where Vxxx is the version number of the Quick Start Edition).

-1. Open the ova-streams-Vxxx-qse-v1.ova file with VirtualBox Manager.

-1. Select **Import** when prompted to on the Import Virtual Appliance dialog.

-1. Open the settings for the imported VM.
-Go to **Network** -> expand **Advanced** -> check **Cable Connected** -> click **OK**.

-1. Start the imported VM by double-clicking it.

-1. The first time that you start the image, accept all of the following license agreements:

-      * CentOS
-      * VMware tools
-      * IBM® Streams

-    To navigate in the license agreement screens, use the **Tab** and **Arrow** keys.
-Press the **Enter** key to continue.

-    After you accept the license agreements, status messages are displayed and the Quick Start Edition VMware image desktop opens.

 ## What to do next

 Explore the Streams QSE VMWare image following the [Quick Start Edition VM Getting Started Guide](/streamsx.documentation/docs/4.2/qse-getting-started/)